 Let’s say, there is a person Mr. J who is the owner of the company OSI.
 The company has a value of ₹1 Crore.
 But the company required more ₹40 lacs to grow.
 In that case, the company OSI will sell 4 lacs shares with the face value of ₹10/- each issue to the public.
 The company will get more 40 lacs funds for growing its business.

 There is another word called Stock.
 A stock is referring to the capital raised by the company whereas the shares refer to a single unit of stock.
 When people say that they own stocks they mean they are talking about their ownership of companies.

 Although, Stock Market is where the shares are being transacted.
 Transact is simple terms which means buying or selling the share.
-Therefore, nobody can buy or sell the shares of any public limited company without transacting thru Stock Market.
-If you are a buyer of shares of any public limited company, stock market helps you to meet the seller or vice-versa.
+Therefore, nobody can buy or sell the shares of any public limited company without transacting through the Stock Market.
+If you are a buyer of shares of any public limited company, the stock market helps you to meet the seller or vice-versa.

 STOCK EXCHANGE & SEBI

 The company only raises funds through the primary market and get registered, to issue shares to the public and raise funds.
-Company generally get listed on Stock Exchange through primary market route & in case company is selling its shares on first time, it is called Initial Public Offerings (IPO) after which company goes public.
-This is the process of Primary Share Market.
+The company generally gets listed on Stock Exchange through the primary market route & in case the company is selling its shares for the first time, it is called Initial Public Offerings (IPO) after which company goes public.
+This is the process of the Primary Share Market.

-When the investors sells or buys the shares of a company & do transactions through brokerage firm that is Secondary Share Market.
+When the investors sell or buy the shares of a company & do transactions through a brokerage firm that is Secondary Share Market.
 The investor can enter or exit by buying or selling all its shares.

-There is a regulatory firm which regulates both the exchanges, the firm is “The Securities and Exchange Board of India” (SEBI)”.
+There is a regulatory firm that regulates both the exchanges, the firm is “The Securities and Exchange Board of India” (SEBI)”.

 SEBI ensures that the BSE/NSE, stock Brokers/Sub brokers conduct their businesses fairly.